 Bio / CV

 Mike Osborne is a photographer whose work touches on a range of themes including architecture, landscape, history, and technology, ultimately taking the form of books and exhibitions.
 His photographs are included in the collections of the Museum of Fine Arts Houston, the Dallas Museum of Art, the Contemporary Austin, and the University of Virginia.
-His first book, Floating Island, was published in 2014.
-His second book, Federal Triangle, will be released in 2019.
+Federal Triangle, a project set in Washington, DC, will be published by Gnomic Book in 2019.
 His work has also appeared in publications such as the New Yorker, Time, the New York Times, and the New Republic.
 He lives in Austin, Texas.

 BA, English, Stanford University

 MFA, Studio Art, University of Texas at Austin

 2014 Monopoly, FotoFest Biennial, The Brandon Contemporary, Houston

 2011 Papers and Trains, Holly Johnson Gallery, Dallas

 2010 Excavating the Underground, Stanford Art Gallery, Stanford University

 2010 Papers and Trains, Akademie Schloss Solitude, Stuttgart, Germany

 2009 On Location: Beijing, Holly Johnson Gallery, Dallas